Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/THM/Web/Authentication/OAuth/(2) OAuth - Grant Types.md

 ---
 # Implicit Grant

-The Implicit grant is primarily designed for mobile and web applications where clients cannot securely store secrets.
-It **directly issues the access token to the client without requiring an authorization code exchange**.
-In this flow, the client redirects the user to the authorization server.
+-  *Primarily designed for mobile and web applications where clients cannot securely store secrets*.

+- It **directly issues the access token to the client without requiring an authorization code exchange**.

+- In this flow, the client redirects the user to the authorization server.
 After the user authenticates and grants authorization, the authorization server returns an access **token in the URL fragment**.
 The complete flow is shown below:

 ![Implicit Grant sequence diagram](https://tryhackme-images.s3.amazonaws.com/user-uploads/62a7685ca6e7ce005d3f3afe/room-content/62a7685ca6e7ce005d3f3afe-1724169868247.png)